Gartner's Top 10 tech trends for 2013

 As cloud adoption expands, IT departments will have to create "cloud services brokerages" to serve as a central focus for managing access to external services.

 Six: Strategic Big Data.

-It's becoming more economical, thanks in part to low cost servers and CPUs, for organisations to tackle big data projects.
+It's becoming more economical, thanks in part to low cost servers and CPUs, for organizations to tackle big data projects.
 By strategic big data, Gartner believes that users will be moving beyond isolated projects and incorporating big data analysis in more and more of what they do.